Global Political Economy

 Applier Role

 Apply the week's material to real-world events (contemporary or historical) from reputable outlets.
 Explain why and how the theoretical framework applies.
+Cite both the reading and your news source.

 AI Interrogator Role